anon82051/alc2sparql-bench-eswc/README.md

 # Datasets, Queries and Results
 The datasets used in the benchmark, their respective queries, and the results reported in the paper are available in `artifacts.zip`.

+# Pre-Built Binaries
+The pre-built binaries of our implementation are available in `ansible_playbook/roles/tentris/files`.
+They are provided only for the review process of ESWC2023 and are not to be redistributed.